Inequalities for totally nonnegative matrices: Gantmacher--Krein, Karlin, and Laplace: Additive inequalities: proofs

 \section{Additive inequalities: proofs}

 In this section we prove the additive inequalities discussed in Section~\ref{Section-add-ineq}.
-For the following proof we use the well known Sylvester's identity (see \cite{FJb}), in addition to the row operations $\Ro_{(u,v)}.$
+For the following proof we use the well known Sylvester's identity (see \cite{FJb}), in addition to the index-row operations $\Ro_{(u,v)}.$

 \begin{proof}[Proof of Theorem~\ref{Add-thm-1}] We provide two proofs of inequality \eqref{Add-thm-1-ineq-2}.
-We may apply Theorem~\ref{Add-thm-2} with $S=\{i\}, T=\emptyset$ and $p=j$ for all $i\neq j.$ The second proof utilizes the row operation $\Ro_{(u,v)}.$ Consider the Gantmacher--Krein inequality~\eqref{GK-ineq}, and apply the row operation $\Ro_{(1,2)}$ on it.
+We may apply Theorem~\ref{Add-thm-2} with $S=\{i\}, T=\emptyset$ and $p=j$ for all $i\neq j.$ The second proof utilizes the index-row operation $\Ro_{(u,v)}.$ Consider the Gantmacher--Krein inequality~\eqref{GK-ineq}, and apply the index-row operation $\Ro_{(1,2)}$ on it.
 This yields,

 Using Lemma~\ref{Main-lemma-3} on above, we have

 for all $i,j\in [n]$ with $i\neq j.$

 For the proof of \eqref{Add-thm-1-ineq-1} we adapt the ideas in \cite{GK2}.
 Note that